TurboWarp/docs/docs/website/new-compiler.md

 The new compiler breaks a small handful of custom extensions.
 See the [extensions](#extensions) section below for details and workarounds.
 :::

-The new compiler is currently used on the website and the packager.
-It will be included in the next update of TurboWarp Desktop (v1.15.0).
+The new compiler is used on the website, the packager, and the desktop app (v1.15.0 and later).

 ## Performance comparison {#performance}